Wyshynski's Weekly Reader: Is Houston the favorite for expansion?

 Canada is weird, Part 1: a youth player is suspended because of a typo on a game report, and Hockey Montreal refuses to correct the record and remedy the situation.
 [CBC]

-Craig Custance with a scary story about Red Wings' broadcaster Ken Daniels' late son, his opioid addiction and predatory treatment centers.
+Craig Custance with a scary story about Detroit Red Wings broadcaster Ken Daniels' late son, his opioid addiction and predatory treatment centers.
 [The Athletic]

 The bad hockey card Hall of Fame, Class of 2017.
 How was that Warren Young Penguins card not already enshrined?!
 [Puck Junk]